neonious/lowjs/test/README.md

     npm install
     cd test/tests_script && npm install

+Be sure your working directory is the project root before continuing.

 It is recommended to run a single test file first, like:

     npm run test -- run node/parallel/test-fs-close.js

+You may see compile errors for some files, but as long as the program says it has written a summary file at the end, everything is good.

 In order to run more tests: